State transfer with separable optical beams and variational quantum algorithms with classical light: Equivalent states and equivalent beams

 Interestingly, completely polarised beams have higher dimensional mixed beams as their equivalents.
 The Q-representation of the beams $J^T(\vec{p})$ is given by $F(\hat{n}) = \dfrac{1}{4\pi}\Big(1+\vec{p}\cdot\hat{n}\Big)$.

 The spectral decompositions of equivalent OAM beams of fully polarised light with the choice, $\vec{p}= ^T$, belonging to three and five dimensional Hilbert spaces, are shown in figures (\ref{l=3}) and (\ref{l=5}) respectively.
-We have also shown the intensities of the corresponding OAM beams in transverse planes that can be observed in experiments.
+The normalised intensity, for the case of three--dimensional equivalent beam ($T=1$) in the transverse plane ($z=0$) is given by,